amitjoy/amitjoy.github.com/_posts/2016-01-31-Array-Reification-II.md

 *Casts inserted automatically by erasure will never fail unless your application code has Unchecked Cast Warning message*

-This clearly states that due to erasure, the casts will never fail in runtime unless your code has the **Unchecked Cast Warning** messages and in our example, we do have an **Unchecked Warning** which causes the **ClassCastException** in runtime.
+This clearly states that due to erasure, the casts will never fail in runtime unless your code has the **Unchecked Cast Warning** messages and in our example, we do have an **Unchecked Cast Warning** which causes the **ClassCastException** in runtime.

 ### Unchecked Cast Warning